All Episodes

 Do not go away.

-The because the the the caller said, why does the media always support Hamas and never support Israel?
+Because the caller said, why does the media always support Hamas and never support Israel?

-It's no more complicated than this.
+Folks, it's no more complicated than this.

 Israel is seen as the big, bad, powerful majority.

-Hamas, Palestinians are the poor, Disadvantaged minority.
+Hamas, Palestinians are the poor, disadvantaged minority.

-Israel equals the big superpowered.
+Israel equals the big superpower that's always had their way.

 They've got much more than the Palestinians have, and their means.